Output Consensus on Periodic References for Constrained Multi-agent Systems Under a Switching Network: introduction

 Inspired by \cite{limon2008mpc, limon2015mpc} and \cite{ong2020governor}, this paper develops an algorithm for the constrained output consensus on periodic references under a switching network with potential communication delay.
 Portions of this work were presented in \cite{han2025output}.
 Compared with the conference version, this paper provides complete theoretical proofs, generalizes the analysis to accommodate communication delays, and presents extensive simulation results to demonstrate the effectiveness and the necessity of the proposed method.
 The contributions are summarized as follows.
-First, a linear exosystem is utilized to characterize periodic references and the set of admissible references is determined.
-Second, an MPC controller is proposed which maintains recursive feasibility even when reference switches before consensus is achieved.
-Third, projection-based consensus protocols are designed to ensure that periodic references converge to a globally admissible reference, where no global information is required.
+First, an exosystem is utilized to characterize periodic references and the set of admissible references is determined.
+Second, an MPC controller is proposed which maintains recursive feasibility even when references switch before consensus is achieved.
+Third, projection-based consensus protocols are designed to ensure that periodic references converge to a globally admissible reference without requiring any global information.